hcholab/sfgwas-lmm/README.md

 PID=[Party ID] go test -run TestLevel1 -timeout 96h
 PID=[Party ID] go test -run TestAssoc -timeout 96h
 ```

-`[Party ID]` is set to 1 or 2 for the two parties for the example dataset.
-Note that a third auxiliary party with ID 0 also needs to run together with the main parties to facilitate the protocol.

 #### Docker demo